BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 fields must then be specified as a String vector in the filter attribute 'fields'.
 If the client specifies fields not part of the normal 'default' set those fields will be ignored in the query.

-### List Data Queries ##
+## List Data Queries ##

-Every successful data download by the R client results in a 'data Query' record being saved to the database, including the filter paramters used in the query.
+Every successful data download by the R client results in a 'Data Query' record being saved to the database, including the filter paramters used in the query.
 Also, if the NatureCounts web forms are used to generate a request for data on collections that would be unavailable to the user, that query is saved and waits for approval.

-The API allows te client to list both past API data queries, and those originating on the webs forms.
+The API allows the client to list both past API data queries, and those originating on the webs forms.
 RequestIds are associated with all queries, allowing the client to re-run them at any time.
-For web form data requests, the status of the request collections is also returned.
+The structure of the list rsponse is described in the next section.